travelnxt/appacitive-docs/index.md

 #### Get connected articles

 In a relational database, you can query for related data by querying over a table's foreign key.
-Similarly, on the Appacitive platform, related data can be retreived by querying connections.
+Similarly, on the Appacitive platform, related data can be retrieved by querying connections.
 You can query for all articles connected to a specific article via a given connection type.

 **For example**<br>
-Querying for all users who have visited San Franciso can be represented as <br>
+Querying for all users who have visited San Francisco can be represented as <br>
 `Get all user articles connected to the city article (San Francisco) via the visited connection`.

-The query for connected data, you need to specify the type of the connection and the article (type & id ) for which you need connected data.
+In the query for connected data, you need to specify the type of the connection and the article (type & id ) for which you need connected data.

 ** Parameters **